 Why Is Paternity Important?

 At Reich, Jumbeck, Stole & Reeb, we help both fathers and mothers who are divorcing or who were never married play an active role in the lives of their children.
 Our lawyers work to get parents fair child support payments, visitation time and other legal agreements that allow them to contribute to the well-being of a child.
-Parents in Will, Grundy and Kendall counties can come to our Joliet office and receive legal guidance for questions about paternity and the allocation of parental responsibilities.
+Parents in Will, Kendall, DuPage and Grundy counties can come to our Joliet office and receive legal guidance for questions about paternity and the allocation of parental responsibilities.

 Married parents who have a child will automatically have a father listed on a birth certificate.
 If parents are not married at the time of a child’s birth and the father does not acknowledge his parentage, his name will not be on the birth certificate.
 This lack of documentation can cause issues when attempting to establish visitation rights or child support payments.